-I have been informed by counsel that certain documents or information to be disclosed to me in connection with the matter entitled have been designated as confidential.
-I have been informed that any of the documents or information labeled "CONFIDENTIAL" are confidential by Order of the Court.
+I have been informed by counsel that certain documents or information to be disclosed to

+me in connection with the matter entitled

+have been designated as confidential.
+I have been informed that any such documents or information

+labeled "CONFIDENTIAL - PRODUCED PURSUANT TO PROTECTIVE ORDER" are

+confidential by Order of the Court.

-I hereby agree that I will not disclose any information contained in the documents to any other person.
-I further agree not to use any such information for any purpose other than this litigation.
+I hereby agree that I will not disclose any information contained in such documents to any

+other person.
+I further agree not to use any such information for any purpose other than this

+litigation.

 DATED:

 Signed in the presence of:

 (Attorney)